Walter R. Hibbard Jr.: Career

 Hibbard served as a lieutenant in the metallurgical section of the U.S. Navy's Bureau of Ships during World War II in Washington, D.C.

 Hibbard then became an assistant professor of metallurgy at Yale University and was promoted five years later to associate professor.
 He also served as the director of the engineering division of the New Haven YMCA Junior College (precursor of the University of New Haven).

 In 1951, Hibbard left Yale to become a research associate in materials processes at General Electric Research Laboratory in Schenectady, New York.
 He then served as an adjunct professor of metallurgical engineering at the Rensselaer Polytechnic Institute from 1952 to 1965.
 At General Electric, Hibbard became manager of alloy studies and then manager of General Electric's metallurgy and ceramic research.

 On December 1, 1965, Hibbard was appointed by President Lyndon B. Johnson to become the director of the U.S. Bureau of Mines.
 He was confirmed by the U.S. Senate in January 1966.
 He remained in that role until April 1, 1968.
 Hibbard noted threats to the adequacy of the nation's mineral supplies and advocated for minerals policy for the United States.

 In 1968, Hibbard joined the Owens-Corning Fiberglass Corporation as its vice president of research and development.
 He then became the vice president for technical service of Owens-Corning in Toledo, Ohio.
 In 1974, he returned to Washington, D.C. as the deputy director and specialist on fossil fuels with the Energy Research and Development Office of the Federal Energy Administration during the 1970s energy crisis.

 In 1974, he left his role at the Federal Energy Administration to join the faculty of Virginia Tech.
-He was appointed as a distinguished professor of engineer.
+He was appointed as a distinguished professor of engineering.
 In 1977, he was named the first director of Virginia Coal and Energy Research, an interdisciplinary study and research facility at Virginia Tech created by the Virginia General Assembly on March 30, 1977.
 He retired in 1988.